ggandor/leap.nvim/README.md

 some trade-offs at least; but Leap comes pretty close, occupying a sweet spot in the design space.

-The one-step shift between perception and action cuts the Gordian knot: on the one hand, the input sequence can be extended dynamically, to scale to any number of targets, by adding new groups you can switch to; however, thanks to ahead-of-time labeling, it still behaves as if it would be an already known pattern, that you just have to type out.
-Leaping is like incremental search on some kind of autopilot, where you know it in advance when to finish.
+The **one-step shift between perception and action** cuts the Gordian knot: while the input sequence can be scaled to any number of targets (by adding new groups you can switch to), ahead-of-time labeling eliminates the surprise
+factor: leaping is like doing incremental search with knowing in advance when to finish.

 Fortunately, a 2-character search pattern - the shortest one with which we can play this trick - is also long enough to sufficiently narrow down the matches in